BruOp/personal-website/content/blog/exposure/index.md

 ## Tone Mapping

 The solution then, is to take our physical, unbounded HDR values and map them first to a LDR linear space [0, 1], and then finally apply [gamma correction]() to produce the sRGB value our displays expect.
+Here's a diagram that describes _the most basic_ tonemapping pipeline:

+[FIGURE]

 The way we perform the first step, mapping the HDR values produced by our fragment shader to linear LDR values is usually called _Tone Mapping_.
 There are a few different ways to perform it, and the way you choose to do it will have an effect on the "look" of your final frame, but the basic steps are: